SmartDublin-DCC/Strava-Cycling-Modeling-for-Dublin/README.md

 [Chris Luo](https://chrislu0.wordpress.com/), Data Analyst, Smart Dublin, Dublin City Council

 ## Introduction

-Planning for cycling infrastructure can be challenging because there's often a lack of detailed information on where and when people are biking.
-With the rise of crowdsourced data from platforms like Strava, cities now have the opportunity to gain insights beyond what traditional bike counters, such as the Eco-Counts used in Dublin, can provide.
+Planning for cycling infrastructure can be challenging due to the lack of detailed information on where and when people are biking.
+However, with the rise of crowdsourced data from platforms like Strava, cities now have the opportunity to gain insights beyond what traditional bike counters, such as the Eco-Counts used in Dublin, can provide.

-However, crowdsourced data doesn't fully represent the entire cycling population, which means there is still much we don't know about cycling trips.
+Nevertheless, crowdsourced data doesn't fully represent the entire cycling population, which means there's still much we don't know about cycling trips.
 Without this knowledge, planning for cycling infrastructure can feel like working with one hand tied behind your back.

 My project aims to fill this gap by comparing several years of Strava data with manual counts of cyclists in the context of Dublin.
-The idea is to use Strava to map all bicyclists by finding out by how much Strava data is representing official counts.
-I use regression techniques to create a model that uses Strava data to predict overall cycling volumes in Dublin at a route-based level.
-This is the first practice of its kind to analyze Dublin cycling trips in this way.
-The results show a strong correlation between Strava data and Cyclecounts in Dublin, indicating that Strava can be a good predictor of actual cycling figures at the route specific level.
+The idea is to find the relationship between existing Cycle counters and Strava Metro data (while controlling for other factors), then generalise the relationship to all Strava Metro data.​ This is the first practice of its kind to analyze Dublin cycling trips in this way.

+The results show a strong correlation between Strava data and Cyclecounts in Dublin, indicating that Strava can be a good predictor of actual cycling figures at the route-specific level.

-In this document I will introduce the model, datasource, and results.
-I will also use ground truth data (cycle counts/mannual counts) to validate my model predictions.
+In this document, I will introduce the model, data sources, and results.
+I will also use ground truth data (cycle counts/manual counts) to validate my model predictions.

 ## Strava Metro

 Strava is an American app for tracking physical exercise, primarily focusing on outdoor cycling and running activities using GPS data.
 As of 2023, Strava has 120 million registered users worldwide, according to [Business of Apps](https://www.businessofapps.com/data/strava-statistics/).

 [Strava Metro](https://metro.strava.com/) is Strava's official data platform.
-It contains downloadable anonymized Strava user geo-referenced and time-stamped activity data(including cycling, running and walking).
-The data from the platform provides excellent granularity, offering high-resolution time dimensions that can be as specific as hours and a wide coverage of areas that covers almost every streets in Dublin.
+It contains downloadable anonymized Strava user geo-referenced and time-stamped activity data (including cycling, running, and walking).
+The data from the platform provides excellent granularity, offering high-resolution time dimensions that can be as specific as hours and covering almost every street in Dublin.

-Strava Metro acts as a great example of how companies can present user-generated data on an open and intuitive platform that enables researchers and decision-makers to have access to large amounts of high-quality activity data to put into valuable use cases.
+Strava Metro serves as a great example of how companies can present user-generated data on an open and intuitive platform, enabling researchers and decision-makers to access large amounts of high-quality activity data for valuable use cases.

 ## The Model and Data